-A few months ago, I spent half a day trying to clone Almondinas – thin, sweet cookies which I can best describe as a cross between Melba toast and biscotti.
+A few months ago, I spent half a day trying to make and Almond Thins clone of Almondina – thin, sweet cookies which I can best describe as a cross between Melba toast and biscotti.
 They were very popular in New York in the 90’s, and are now sold all over the country in major grocery stores.

 My clone was okay, but wasn’t worth the time and expense of buying the ingredients.
-It made more sense to just buy a pack of Almondinas and be done with it.
+It made more sense to just buy some pacsk of Almondina and be done with it.
 So that’s what I did.

 Last night, while trying to find a dinner recipe, I came across a recipe very similar to the one I’d been using to clone the almond cookies.
-Since I had a few hours before dinner, I decided to try the recipe.
+Since I had some free time before dinner, I decided to try the recipe.
 A couple of hours later, I had a pretty decent clone — not exactly the same, but similar and very delicious.
-These are basically biscotti, but lighter and crispier with no added fat or butter.
+These are basically biscotti, but lighter and crispier with no added oil or butter.